09/04/2020 01:00 AM

 What type of nails do I need for my fence?

-When you’ve spent time and money choosing and installing your dream garden fence, the last thing you want is for it to fail or look unsightly due to nails not holding or going rusty.
-To help avoid this happening, this blog will answer some common questions about nails used for fencing.
-We’ll discuss different materials and nail finishes, what the various types of nails are such as plain wire and ring shank and when to use them, and how rust can ruin your fence.
+When you’ve spent time and money choosing and installing your dream garden fence, the last thing you want is for it to fail or look unsightly due to nails not holding or going rusty making them weak.
+To help avoid this happening, this blog will answer some common questions about what nails are used for fencing and why.
+We’ll discuss the different materials and nail finishes, what the various types of nails are such as plain wire and ring shank and when to use them, and how rust can ruin your fencing.

 How rust can damage your fence

 Rust on a fence has an ugly appearance.
-It produces an orangey brown substance that stains the wood as it bleeds down the fence.
-Not only does rust look bad, it also damages the wood so that it will eventually splinter and break down, loosening nails and forcing them to fall out until the fence finally falls apart.
+It produces an orangey brown substance which stains the wood as it bleeds down the fence.
+Not only does rust look bad, it also damages the integrity of the timber so that it will eventually splinter and break down, loosening nails and forcing them to fall out until the fence finally falls apart.
 Rust causes varying degrees of damage depending on the levels of oxide in the metal and will affect any treated or non-treated timber fence.
-While our fences are resistant to rot and insect attack, timber cannot be protected from rust, which is why it is so important to use high quality galvanised or stainless steel nails.
+While our fences are resistant to rot and insect attack, timber cannot be protected against rust, which is why it is so important to use high quality galvanised or stainless steel nails.
 If poor quality nails are used during the installation of your fence, this will affect your guarantee if it becomes damaged as a result of rust.

 What’s the difference between a bright, galvanised or stainless steel nail?